-As I thought about my response, I realized that what seems an obvious must-have to someone with carpets, for instance, might not be needed at all by someone with hard floors.
-A carpet shampooer, for instance, is a tool I absolutely need in my home where two cats and an active teenager frequently wreak havoc on my white carpets.
-But if I had tile floors I wouldn’t need one at all.
+As I thought about my response, I realized that what seems an obvious must-have to someone might not be needed by someone with hard floors.
+A carpet shampooer, for instance, is a tool I need in my home where two cats and an active teenager frequently wreak havoc on my rugs.
+But if I had wood floors, I wouldn’t need one at all.

 10 Cleaning Tools Everyone Should Own

 So throughout the past couple of weeks, I’ve kept track of which tools I reach for time and again to tackle various cleaning problems.
 Since I like devices that serve multiple purposes, I also made notes of how I used them to make sure they are indispensable.

 The result is this list which is a great place to start if you’re putting your first home together, looking to round out your cleaning arsenal or know someone who is.

 A Non-Exhaustive List